wyfo/apischema/docs/de_serialization.md

 #### Strictness configuration

-*Apischema* global configuration is managed through `apischema.settings` module.
+*apischema* global configuration is managed through `apischema.settings` module.
 This module has, among other, three global variables `settings.additional_properties`, `settings.coercion` and `settings.default_fallback` whose values are used as default parameter values for the `deserialize` function.

 Global coercion function can be set with `settings.coercer` following this example: